newslynx/docs/_build/html/_sources/metrics.txt

     - Can be one of:
         - ``timeseries``
-            - Accessible be :ref:`endpoints-content-metrics-get-timeseries`
+            - Accessible via :ref:`endpoints-org-metrics-get-timeseries`
         - ``summary``
+            - Accessible via :ref:`endpoints-org-metrics-get-summary`

-For instance, this configuration for Sous Chef ``google-analytics-to-content-timeseries`` lists this metric configuration:
+For instance, the Sous Chef ``google-analytics-to-content-timeseries`` lists this metric configuration:

 .. code-block:: yaml